graygnuorg/pound/README.md

 Apart from the generic ones, there are also several *pound-specific* configuration options:

-* `--enable-pcreposix` or `--disable-pcreposix`
+* `--enable-pcre` or `--disable-pcre`

-  Enable or disable the use of the `libpcreposix2` or `libpcreposix` library.
-This is a library that makes it possible to use both POSIX extended and Perl-compatible regular expressions in __pound__ configuration file.
+  Enable or disable use of the `libpcre2` or `libpcre` library.
+This library allows you to use Perl-compatible regular expressions in __pound__ configuration file.

-  By default, its presence is determined automatically; `libpcreposix2` is preferred over `libpcreposix`.
-To force compiling with the older `libpcreposix`, use `--enable-pcreposix=pcre1`.
+  By default, its presence is determined automatically; `libpcre2` is preferred over `libpcre`.
+To force compiling with the older `libpcre`, use `--enable-pcre=1`.
+To disable the use of `pcre` and stick with POSIX regular expressions, use `--disable-pcre`.

 * `--enable-pthread-cancel-probe` or `--disable-pthread-cancel-probe`